 T-shirts (3 or 4)

-While I prefer wearing mostly button-up shirts, I still like the option of wearing a t-shirt.
+While I prefer wearing mostly button-up shirts, I still like wearing T-shirts.
 They are good for around the hostel, sleeping, wearing under other shirts, and even wearing around town.
 I usually pack about four solid-color shirts since those are the most versatile.

-• Wool & Prince makes some excellent merino wool t-shirts and polo shirts that I really like.
-The short sleeve shirts ($68) long sleeve shirts ($84) are expensive but I honestly love the fit and feel.
+- Wool & Prince makes some excellent Merino wool t-shirts and polo shirts that I like.
+The short-sleeved shirts ($68) long long-sleeved shirts ($84) are expensive but I honestly love the fit and feel.
 Available at Wool & Prince.

 Pants (2 pairs)